Skip to Main Content

 Finding eBooks:

 The MCC Libraries subscribe to multiple ebook resources.
 Ebooks are electronic books that are accessible online 24 hours a day so you don't even have to visit the library to access them!
-The following eBook resources are two great options for researching textiles:
+The following eBook resources are two great options for researching culture and fashion:

-EBSCO eBook Collection - Over 100,000 books are available covering almost every topic/discipline with thousands of titles that focus on fashion, clothing, and textiles.
+EBSCO eBook Collection - Over 100,000 books are available covering almost every topic/discipline with thousands of titles that focus on fashion, clothing, and culture.

 Search tips: